chensxb97/ferryServiceVRP/README.md

 The objective of this repository is to develop an optimal scheduling system that can generate an optimal set of routes and schedules that best maximises the ability of ferry service operations to meet its daily demands.
 The following methods were employed to tackle this optimisation problem.

-#### 1. Exact methods - Exhaustive search, Classic Linear Programming Model
+#### 1. Exact methods - Exhaustive search, Linear Programming Model
 #### 2. Heuristic methods - Genetic Algorithm

 All the above methods were implemented using Python 3.7.